⬇️ Prefer to listen instead? ⬇️

 In traditional Chinese medicine (where they are called "yun zhi") and Japanese Kampo medicine, turkey tail mushrooms have historically been revered as a tonic for vitality and disease prevention.
 Their resilient nature parallels their health value: strengthening the body's defenses against various kinds of stress.

-Nutritional and Bioactive Compounds
+Nutritional and Key Bioactive Compounds in Turkey Tail

 Turkey tail mushrooms help your health because they have many good compounds.
 Here's more about them